howtographql/howtographql/content/backend/graphql-python/5-links-and-voting.md

 <Instruction>

-On the User models file, add the `posted_by` field at the very end:
+On the Link models file, add the `posted_by` field at the very end:

 ```python(path=".../graphql-python/hackernews/links/models.py")
 posted_by = models.ForeignKey('users.User', null=True)